WHAT TO DO IN TENERIFE? BEST BEACHES IN TENERIFE? WHEN IS THE BEST TIME TO VISIT TENERIFE? BEST THINGS TO DO AS A COUPLE IN TENERIFE?

 Spending a day at Playa de los Guios is also a great idea.
 We loved it!
 On your way to Los Gigantes, you can also stop at the amazing viewpoint called Mirador Archipenque, which gives you a fantastic vantage point to the cliffs and the town.

 Los Gigantes is also a great starting point for excursions by boat to watch whales and admire the splendid coastline.
-As the boat tours are a popular attractions here, booking a few days in advance is required.
-To do so, head here.
+As boat tours are a popular attraction here, booking a few days in advance is required.
+Book your boat tour here.

 11. Santiago del Teide, a great starting point for hikers